oceanprotocol/ocean-node/env.md

 - `P2P_AUTODIALPEERRETRYTHRESHOLD`: When we've failed to dial a peer, do not autodial them again within this number of ms. Default: 1000 \* 120
 - `P2P_AUTODIALCONCURRENCY`: When dialling peers from the peer book to keep the number of open connections, add dials for this many peers to the dial queue at once.
 Default: 5
 - `P2P_MAXPEERADDRSTODIAL`: Maximum number of addresses allowed for a given peer before giving up.
 Default: 5
+- `P2P_AUTODIALINTERVAL`: Auto dial interval (miliseconds).
+Amount of time between close and open of new peer connection.
+Default: 5000

 ## Additional Nodes (Test Environments)